Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageDEFINITION OF EXTREME WEATHERExtreme weather is any weather that falls outside of normal patterns.
+Download as PDF Download PDF View as Separate PageDEFINITION OF EXTREME WEATHERExtreme weather is any weather that falls outside of normal patterns.
 This includes heavy winds, thunderstorms, floods, heat waves, tornados, hurricanes, hail, and blizzards.

 To better understand the different types of extreme weather…